ShivangDave/Elixir/basics/README.md

             "next"
         ```

-    - It is comon for functions to return a tuple where the first element is atom `:ok` if there were no errors.
+    - It is common for functions to return a tuple where the first element is atom `:ok` if there were no errors.
     - i.e.
         ```elixir
             > { status, file } = File.open("somefile.exs")